rugabunda/Group-Policy-CSE-Debugger/README.md

 # Group Policy CSE Debugger

 ## Description
-This tool automatically diagnoses Group Policy errors by identifying problematic Client-Side Extensions (CSEs) that cause "Invalid pointer" or other errors.
+This tool automatically diagnoses Group Policy errors by identifying problematic Client-Side Extensions (CSEs) that cause "Invalid pointer" and other errors.
 It systematically tests each CSE after temporarily removing it from gpt.ini.

 ## Requirements
 - Windows system with Group Policy functionality